In the UK an average householder owns 25 electrical or electronic appliances and, at present, only 10% of the electrical waste is currently recycled.

 |✓ Battery operated/electrical|

 |✓ Remote Controls|

-We’ve partnered with Ipswich Furniture Project to provide a collection service within Ipswich for large electrical items.
+Alterntively, there are several organisations that provide collection services within Ipswich for large electrical items.